KatLantyss/Acer-Swift-IceLake-Hackintosh-OpenCore/README.md

 # Acer Swift 3/5 IceLake Hackintosh (Opencore)

-## Tested Model
+## Tested Model Spec

-> All Acer Swift 3/5 laptop can possibly use the same EFI file, but we suggest to test by yourself.
+> All Acer Swift 3/5 IceLake laptop can possibly use the same EFI file, but we suggest to test by yourself.

 - ### **Acer Swift 5 SF514-54GT**